Horses and Mental Health

 The term 'mental health' covers psychological, emotional and social well-being and affects how we think, feel and act. so is a key part of staying healthy in life.
 Mental health is a topic that is more important than ever right now due to the consequences of the COVID-19 crisis.

-So many horse owners have spoken out about how their horse has helped their mental wellbeing over the years and more so than ever throughout 2020 and into 2021.
-This is one of the key areas that the Relay aims to promote in order to break the silence about mental health and stop it from being a 'taboo' subject
+So many horse owners have spoken out about how their horse has helped their mental wellbeing over the years and more so than ever throughout the Covid-19 pandemic in 2020 and 2021.
+This is one of the key areas that the Relay aims to promote in order to break the silence about mental health and stop it from being a 'taboo' subject.

 "There is something about the outside of a horse that is good for the inside of a man"